typelevel/typelevel.github.com/posts/2018-04-13-rethinking-monaderror.md

 For `IO`-like types this is somewhat excusable as something like an unexceptional `IO` is still very uncommon, but for simple data types like `Either` or `Some` that function should just return an `A`, since that's the only thing it can be.
 Just like with `attempt`, we can infinitely chain calls to `handleError`, as it will never change the type.

-Ideally our type system should stop us from being able to right this nonsensical code and give us a way to show anyone reading the code that we've already handled errors.
+Ideally our type system should stop us from being able to write this nonsensical code and give us a way to show anyone reading the code that we've already handled errors.
 Now I'm not saying that the functions on `MonadError` aren't useful, but only that they could be more constrained and thus more accurate in their representation.